Contacts

 Ambassador, National Epilepsy Centre, Pakistan

-Madeeha Sharif is a 32 years old mentally challenged female who has been one of the most challenging cases to treat.
-When presented at National Epilepsy Centre (NEC) in 2013, she would have 200 plus tonic-clonic seizures per month.
+Madeeha Sharif is a 32-year-old mentally disabled female who has been one of the most challenging cases to treat.
+When presented at National Epilepsy Centre in 2013, she was having 200 plus tonic-clonic seizures per month………..

 home-1_01-2